US announces deal with EU to resolve steel, aluminium tariff disputes | www.lokmattimes.com

 US announces deal with EU to resolve steel, aluminium tariff disputes

-"We've reached an agreement with the EU which maintains the 232 tariffs but allows limited volumes of EU steel and aluminium to enter the US tariff-free," Raimondo told reporters here.
+"We've reached an agreement with the EU which maintains the 232 tariffs but allows limited volumes of EU steel and aluminium to enter the US tariff-free," US Commerce Secretary Gina Raimondo told reporters.

-"This agreement is significant in that it will reduce costs for American manufacturers and consumers," Raimondo said, adding the cost of steel for manufacturers in the US downstream industries has more than tripled in the past year, reports Xinhua news agency.
+"This agreement is significant in that it will reduce costs for American manufacturers and consumers," Raimondo said, adding the cost of steel for manufacturers in the US downstream industries has more than tripled in the past year.

-In return, the EU will drop their retaliatory tariffs on American goods, according to Raimondo.

 "I don't think we can underestimate how crippling a 50 per cent tariff is.
 A business can't survive with a 50 per cent tariff," Raimondo said.